Last updated 6th February 2023

 If you are a coach in Northern Ireland, you need to obtain an AccessNI check through Northern Ireland Fencing.
 Please contact Northern Ireland Fencing for an AccessNI application form.

-If you are a coach in Scotland, you need to obtain a DisclosureScotland check through Scottish Fencing.
-Please contact Scottish Fencing for a DisclosureScotland application form.
+If you are a coach in Scotland, you need to obtain a DisclosureScotland PVG check through Scottish Fencing.
+Please contact Scottish Fencing for a DisclosureScotland PVG application form.
+Members of the PVG Scheme are required to have a Scheme Update check done every three years.

 To become a registered coach, you need to confirm suitable first aid training or provision.
 This can be achieved in two ways:

 1) Attending an approved first aid course.
 The minimum course that is accepted is: Emergency First Aid at Work.
-Please note this is a face to face course, and online alternatives are not accepted.
+Please note this is a face to face course, takes a minimum of 6hours and follows a prescribed syllabus.
+Online alternatives are not accepted.

 British Fencing follows industry standards, which recommends that coaches undertake this training every 3 years.
 So a valid certificate must be less than 3 years old, but for registration ideally less than 2 years old.
 If you hold a valid First Aid qualification please send a copy of your certificate (scanned documents or photograph), preferably by uploading it to your Sport80 member account.

-2) If there is First Aid cover at all the venues at which you will be coaching we can accept a signed First Aid Declaration confirming this over a formal First Aid certificate.
+2) If there is First Aid cover at all the venues at which you will be coaching we can accept a signed First Aid Declaration confirming this in place of a First Aid certificate.

-However, if there is no First Aid cover at just one of the venues you intend to coach at we do require that you complete a First Aid course.
+However, if there is no First Aid cover at even one of the venues you intend to coach at we do require that you complete a First Aid course.

 You can find the declaration at the end of the document:

-To become a registered coach, you need to show you have an understanding of safeguarding and protecting children in the sporting context.
-This is achieved by attending BF approved safeguarding and protecting children in sport training.
-Currently, we accept BF-led training, UK Coaching’s Safeguarding and Protecting Children, and Sport Scotland’s Child Wellbeing and Protection in Sport.
+To become a registered coach, you need to show you have an understanding of safeguarding in the sporting context.
+This is achieved by attending BF approved safeguarding in sport training.
+Currently, we accept BF led training: SafeGuard Core, Sport Scotland’s Child Wellbeing and Protection in Sport and NI Sport’s Safeguarding Children & Young People Workshop.

 Coaches are expected to keep up to date with current safeguarding practice and policy.
-The industry standard update timeframe is every 3 years, therefore a certificate confirming attendance on a Safeguarding and Protecting Children course should be dated within the last three years.
+The industry standard update timeframe is every 3 years, therefore a certificate confirming attendance on an approved safeguarding course should be dated within the last three years or 6 years with proof of annual CPD through the SafeGuard Programme.
 Please upload a copy of your certificate to your Sport80 member account.

 Individuals wishing to become Registered Coaches will need to display the highest levels of conduct whilst coaching and must confirm this expectation and responsibility.
-This is evidenced by reading and signing the British Fencing Code of Conduct form and abiding by the code.
+This is evidenced by declaring having read and understood the relevant British Fencing policies and Codes of Conduct and abiding by the code.
 This can be done in two ways.

 As part of the verification process, BF reserves the right to take into consideration any disciplinary and safeguarding history.
-Based on this, the Equality and Safeguarding Manager may request an individual undergo a risk assessment prior to inclusion on the register.
+Based on this, the Lead Safeguarding Officer may request that an individual undergo a risk assessment prior to inclusion on the register.

 Once all the requirements explained above are in place, Registered Coaches should create a Coach Profile following the steps explained here.